 We tell you everything in How to get around the Philippines: transport guide.

-In addition to parties, the Philippines is characterized by its large and colorful festivals in which parades are the protagonists.
+In addition to parties, the Philippines is characterized by its large and colorful festivals where parades take center stage.
 If you are lucky enough to be there for any of the most important ones, don’t miss it!
 Here is a short list:

 • Sinulog Festival, Cebu: around the third Sunday of January.
 Read much more in our Guide to Sinulog.